 We evaluate our goodwill and indefinite-lived intangible assets at least annually to determine whether we must test for impairment.
 In making this assessment, we must use judgment to make estimates of future operating results and appropriate residual values.
 Actual future operating results and residual values associated with our operations could differ significantly from these estimates, which may result in an impairment charge in a future period, resulting in a decrease in net income from operations in the year of the impairment, as well as a decline in our recorded net worth.
-We recorded goodwill impairment charges in 2019 and could record future impairment charges.
-Goodwill totaled \$149.2 million at October 31, 2021.
+Goodwill totaled \$137.9 million at October 31, 2022.
 The results of goodwill impairment testing are described in the accompanying notes to the audited financial statements, Note 6, "Goodwill and Intangible Assets" of the accompanying financial statements in this Annual Report on Form 10-K.